Herbrand Russell, 11th Duke of Bedford: Honours

-The Duke of Bedford was invested as a Knight of Grace of the Order of St John (KGStJ), as a Fellow of the Society of Arts (FSA) on 14 March 1901, as Knight of the Order of the Garter (KG) on 30 May 1902, as Knight Commander of the Order of the British Empire (KBE) in 1919, and as a Fellow of the Royal Society (FRS) in 1908.
+The Duke of Bedford was invested as a Knight of Grace of the Order of St John (KGStJ), as a Fellow of the Society of Arts (FSA) on 14 March 1901, as Knight Companion of the Order of the Garter (KG) on 30 May 1902, as Knight Commander of the Order of the British Empire (KBE (Military)) in 1919, and as a Fellow of the Royal Society (FRS) in 1908.
+He was made an Honorary Doctor of Law (LL.D.) by Edinburgh University in 1906.
 He was made an honorary Freeman of Holborn in 1931.

-He was made an Honorary Doctor of Law (LL.D.) by Edinburgh University in 1906.
+He received the gold medal of the Zoological Society of London in 1936.

 His grandson Ian Russell, 13th Duke of Bedford describes him as follows: "A selfish, forbidding man, with a highly developed sense of public duty and ducal responsibility, he lived a cold, aloof existence, isolated from the outside world by a mass of servants, sycophants and an eleven-mile wall."
 In conjunction with his son Hastings Russell, 12th Duke of Bedford, he developed plans to protect the Bedford fortune from the British tax regime.
 However, he died too soon for these to come to fruition and the only result was to involve his grandson in enormous difficulties in obtaining access to the family properties.

 Herbrand and Hastings Russell feature largely in the 13th Duke's memoir, A Silver-Plated Spoon (World Books, 1959).